MaoZiming/papers/4-distributed-systems/412-spark.md

 Read: April 14th, 2024

-* Those that reuse intermediate results (or working sets) across multiple computations.
-Data reuse is common in many iterative machine learning and graph algorithm.
+* Those that reuse intermediate results (or working sets) across multiple computations. **Data reuse is common in many iterative machine learning and graph algorithm**.
   * Unfortunately, in most current frameworks, the only way to reuse data between computations (e.g., between two MapReduce jobs) is to write it to an external stable storage system, e.g., a distributed file system.
 * Resilient Distributed Datasets (RDDs), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner.
 * RDDs are motivated by two types of applications that current computing frameworks handle inefficiently: iterative algorithms and interactive data mining tools.